-The Committee held its first local hearing when it considered an allegation that a former Parish Councillor failed to declare an interest and withdraw a meeting.
+The Committee held its first local hearing when it considered an allegation that a former Parish Councillor failed to declare an interest and withdraw from a meeting.
 The Committee came to the conclusion that there had been a breach of the Parish Council's Code of Conduct and that the Parish Councillor had failed to declare a personal and prejudicial interest and withdraw from the meeting.
 It was further agreed that as a result of this breach, the Parish Councillor be censured and further training be offered to the Parish Council and its clerk.
+This further training has now been carried out.